codeclimate/codeclimate-rubocop/config/contents/style/method_call_with_args_parentheses.md

     https://bugs.ruby-lang.org/issues/18396.
 - Parentheses are required in anonymous arguments, keyword arguments and block passing in Ruby 3.2.
+- Parentheses are required when the first argument is a beginless range or the last argument is an endless range.

 ### Example: EnforcedStyle: require_parentheses (default)